setms/book/docs/book-organization.md

 The scientific theory of evolution rests on two pillars:

-1. **Natural selection** is the differential survival and reproduction of individuals due to differences in traits @@Darwin1859.
+1. **Natural selection** is the differential survival and reproduction of individuals due to differences in traits
+  @@Darwin1859.
-2. **Heredity of traits** is the passing on of traits from parents to their offspring @@Mendel1866, @@Fisher1930.
+2. **Heredity of traits** is the passing on of traits from parents to their offspring with some changes @@Mendel1866,
+  @@Fisher1930.

 On a high level, evolution works as follows: